-This month is the final article in our series on building strong financial leadership models within your organization.
-Throughout the last several months, we have talked about areas to focus on that relate to financial planning, monitoring, operations, and governance.
+Throughout the last several months, we have talked about areas to focus on that relate to nonprofit financial planning, monitoring, operations, and governance.

-Last month, we started focusing on governance and the strong financial leadership an organization should expect from their board of directors.
+Last month, we started focusing on governance and the strong financial leadership a nonprofit organization should expect from their Board of Directors.
 Furthermore, we talked about creating dashboards as a summary of financial data and financial performance relating to key performance indicators.
-These dashboards can assist in changing the conversation to planning the future as opposed to just reviewing performance.
+These dashboards can assist your nonprofit in changing the conversation in planning the future as opposed to just reviewing performance.

-This month, we will discuss why boards need to direct the conversation to sustainability if they want to ensure the continuing success of an organization.
+This month, we will discuss why Boards need to direct the conversation to sustainability if they want to ensure the continuing success of a nonprofit.
 Boards should be involved in setting goals and be reviewing the performance regularly, using the experience as a step towards shifting the mindset from oversight to sustainability.
 This will help shape the focus on what is necessary for long-term success.

 Develop on-going financial projections, keeping in mind the budget and the cash projection examples we discussed in an earlier article.
 These projections will not only help you know how the organization has performed to date in comparison to the budget, but also how it is expected to complete the following: